 - Include keywords when adding images: keywords in the Image Title and Image Description.

 - Link keywords in your content to other pages on your site: creating internal links by attaching URL’s to a keyword on one page to other pages on your site such as blog posts and articles is a great SEO tactic

 - Include links to your site on social media posts, email signatures, and newsletters whenever possible (but not spammy!)

 If you run a business or website then you have a certain expertise that can be shared with your prospects.
 You can show you are knowledgeable and have a chance to build up trust in your ability as a potential product or service provider.
 Content provides a great opportunity to become the first stop for any kind of information in your market.

 The simplest, yet most effective, way to leverage this expertise is through business articles and blogging.
 It allows you to demonstrate your know-how and become your own micro media company, able to publish your knowledge for others to see.
 Educating your readers is key, it will be easier to sell your site’s benefits when people trust your authority and see you as a thought leader.

 This type of content will help you to build up your inbound links and also help to raise your website’s rank for main keywords and phrases, which are crucial for SEO and growing your site’s organic traffic.

-Besides case studies some other examples of high quality content that can be highly affective includes webinars, white papers, eBooks, tutorials, slide decks, demos, videos and infographics.
+Besides case studies, some other examples of high-quality content that can be highly effective include webinars, white papers, eBooks, tutorials, slide decks, demos, videos, and infographics.

 8. Invest wisely